abstract gray background

 Solidifying Peru’s clinical trial regulations

-The Peruvian president Pedro Pablo Kuczynski has proposed reforms expected to have positive effects on regulatory cycle review timelines, while maintaining high standards of patient safety and data quality.
+Peruvian president Pedro Pablo Kuczynski has proposed reforms expected to have positive effects on regulatory cycle review timelines, while maintaining high standards of patient safety and data quality.

 On June 30, 2017, the Peruvian government published a new clinical trial regulation targeted to improve the protection, rights, safety and welfare of research subjects.
-The 2017 regulation removed hurdles the former clinical trial regulation, and the temporary preventive measures established in 2015 that prohibited clinical trials in pediatric populations.
+The 2017 regulation removed hurdles the former clinical trial regulation and the temporary preventive measures established in 2015 that prohibited clinical trials in pediatric populations.
 As a result, Peru returns to allowing clinical trials with children.

 The Peruvian National Institute of Health and the General Office of Investigation and Technological Transfer (OGITT) designed a project for the new regulation.
 During the process, they requested the input of pharmaceutical companies, the CRO industry, scientific and professional associations, investigators and the public.
 In addition, forums and meetings were developed with the objective of listening to all the parties involved and obtaining a better scientific and ethical contribution to the new regulation.
-The experts in PPD’s regulatory affairs unit are closely tracking the implementation of these reforms, and provide strategic advice and practical operational support to help other PPD teams and clients.
+The experts in our regulatory affairs unit are closely tracking the implementation of these reforms and provide strategic advice and practical operational support to help other teams and clients.

 Key improvements in Peru’s regulatory area